 Select one of the following links to view a current list of supported FPGA device families:

-For use with FPGA-in-the-loop (FIL), see Supported FPGA Device Families for Board Customization in the HDL Verifier documentation.
+For use with FPGA-in-the-loop (FIL), see Supported FPGA Device Families for Board Customization.

-For use with FPGA Turnkey, see Supported FPGA Device Families for Board Customization in the HDL Coder documentation.
+For use with FPGA Turnkey, see Supported FPGA Device Families for Board Customization (HDL Coder).

 The following MathWorks® tools are required to use FIL or FPGA Turnkey.

 To use an FPGA development board, make sure that you have the following FPGA resources:

 Clock: An external clock connected to the FPGA is required.
 The clock can be differential or single-ended.
 The accepted clock frequency is from 5 MHz to 300 MHz.
 When used with FIL, there are additional requirements to the clock frequency (see Ethernet Connection Requirements for FPGA-in-the-Loop).